cbev0x/cbev0x.github.io/_posts/2026-08-04-HackTheBox-DarkZero.md

 ![](/assets/img/2026-08-04-DarkZero/10.png)

-Displaying it hints that our current user might have access to SeServiceLogonRight.
+Displaying it hints that our current user might have access to `SeServiceLogonRight`.
 Synacktiv's [post](https://www.synacktiv.com/en/publications/beyond-acls-mapping-windows-privilege-escalation-paths-with-bloodhound#access-token-privileges) describes this token privilege as the following:

-"This allows an account to log on as a service, this is vital for service accounts as it allows them to run as background services.
+> "This allows an account to log on as a service, this is vital for service accounts as it allows them to run as background services.
 This does not mean the account can create nor start services."

 ```
 PS> type C:\Policy_Backup.inf